Chef Jess Murphy’s Sustainable Food Makes For An Irish Feast

 The culinary world was left agog when The Leela Palace Jaipur unveiled an extraordinary pop-up event with none other than the renowned Chef Jess Murphy from Kai Restaurant of Galway, Ireland.
 The bespoke event is taking place on the 22nd and 23rd of November 2024, showcasing the creative, sustainable food of Chef Jess Murphy.
 A celebrated culinary personality, Murphy is known for her Bib Gourmand, Michelin Green Star and two All Ireland National Awards for Best Chef.
 First introduced by the Michelin Guide, the Michelin Green Star is an award for restaurants showing a commitment to environmentally sustainable activity.
 It celebrates restaurants and chefs that give environmental responsibility, ethical sourcing top priority in the gastronomic field as well as creative ideas for sustainability.

 Against the scenic backdrop of the Aravalli hills, Murphy joined forces with Leela's Executive Chef Varun Parashar to design a menu deeply set within the traditions of Jaipur's vibrant community and its passionate farmers.
 Every ingredient was an ode to freshness, sustainability and a cross-continental dialogue of flavours.
 This collaboration was ushered into this spectacle by the creative forces of Rupali and Akanksha Dean of Dean With Us, who are known for creating immersive culinary experiences.
-More than just a meal, it became an exciting trip of tasting traditions and innovation.
+More than just a meal, it became an exciting time for tasting traditions and innovation.

 A Blend of Sustainability and Flavours